 For example, if you have renovated your kitchen or built an extension onto your home, this would be taken into account when determining the market value.
 If you purchased your home with another person, then both of you will need to sign this form.

-The Valuation Request Form will also ask you to select an independent, RICS qualified surveyor to value your home.
-Your home can be valued by Coastline’s chosen surveyor or, you can select an alternative surveyor as long as they are independent, appropriately qualified and can carry out the valuation in the appropriate time scales.
+The Valuation Request Form will also ask if you would like Coastline to instruct an independent RICS surveyor on your behalf.
 If you decide to instruct the surveyor via Coastline, we will confirm what their current fee is and ask you to pay it in advance.
 If you choose your own surveyor to carry out the valuation, you will need to instruct them to do this directly.

 When we have received the Valuation Request Form along with valuation fee we will instruct the surveyor and arrange for the valuation to be carried out.
-If you have chosen your own surveyor, you will need to arrange an appointment with them directly and send a copy of the valuation report to us as soon as you can.
-Having this valuation carried out does not mean that you have to go ahead and buy a further share.
+If you have chosen your own surveyor, you will need to arrange an appointment with them directly.
+Having this valuation carried out does not mean that you have to go ahead and buy further shares.

 When we receive the valuation report, within five working days, we will tell you the current value of your home and how much it will cost to buy further shares of your home.
 We will also send you a Confirmation of Sale Form which you will need to complete and return if you would like to continue the staircasing process.